Oriental rug: Commercialization and revival

 With the beginning of commercialization in the nineteenth century, carpets were produced for export in Russia and Afghanistan.
 Known under the trade name of “Bokhara rugs”, they show designs inspired by Turkmen carpets, but the colours and the quality of design did not match the original.
 With the end of the Soviet Union, national states were established in the area.
 Within general activities to revive the ancient tradition of hand-spinning, natural dyeing, and hand weaving, projects to support refugees from Afghanistan have taken a part in the “carpet renaissance”.

+Uzbek rugs

+Carpets are an integral part of Uzbek culture.
+It is said that there is no such house in Uzbekistan, where there would be no carpet.
+Carpet weaving and marketing centres in Uzbekistan are spread across several regions such as Samarkand, Urgut, Kokand and Khorazm.
+Meanwhile, Uzbek home carpet-making flourished in the Fergana Valley, Nurata Mountains, Kashkadarya, Surkhandarya, Syrdarya and Karakalpakstan.
+Uzbek carpets have different patterns and colours depending on the region.